Skip to content

 What is an infrared camera?

 While traditional visible-light cameras capture images of objects radiating light visible to the naked eye, an infrared camera captures infrared light, which the human eye cannot see.
 All objects radiate some form of heat energy, but some wavelengths within the electromagnetic spectrum are invisible, including infrared.
 Sensors in an infrared camera capture a particular range of invisible energy emission (700-1000 nm) and then express each heat value (or wavelength) through a set of corresponding colors.
 The resulting image is called a thermograph and is usually viewable on a LCD screen.
+This thermal imaging process is also known as infrared thermography home inspection.

 Why would you want to use an infrared camera for home inspection?